AlexReido/EpilepsyGroupProject/README.md

 Get /model/artificial/?constructionTechnique=Random&n=20

+Potentialy another service here:
 Get /model/ieeg/?parameters

 ### Perform search /search/
-This service performs the search on the network model and returns the results in the form of a list of different sets of nodes with the ictogenicity reduction value
+This service performs the search on the network model and returns the results in the form of a list of different sets of nodes with the ictogenicity reduction value.

+Pass the network model
-Get /search/?NodestobeExcluded=ACG&MaximumNumberOfNodes=20
+Get /search/?NodestobeExcluded=ACG&MaximumNumberOfNodes=20&AlgorithmUsed=NSGA

 ### Show results /results/
 This service returns the results in the format preferred